MSU Museum

-The Michigan State University Museum, more commonly referred to as the MSU Museum is Michigan State University's oldest museum formed in 1857.
+The Michigan State University Museum, more commonly referred to as the MSU Museum, was formed in 1857 at Michigan State University.
 It is the state of Michigan's first Smithsonian Affiliate.
-It was formed to support the work of the university and is also known for hosting the Great Lakes Quilt Center.

-History

-Past curators include J. Alan Holman.
+The MSU Museum is an interdisciplinary academic museum that serves the MSU community through research, teaching, exhibitions, and public programming.

 Collections

+The MSU Museum has over 1 million objects, artifacts, and specimens in its collection.

-Cultural and historical collections
+Cultural collections

-The MSU museum cultural and historical collections include anthropology, folklife, cultural heritage, and history.
+The MSU Museum's cultural collections include anthropology, folklife, cultural heritage, and history.

 Natural science collections

-The MSU museum natural science collections include mammalogy, ornithology, herpetology, ichthyology, and vertebrate paleontology.
+The MSU Museum's natural science collections include mammalogy, ornithology, herpetology, ichthyology, and vertebrate paleontology.

-Archaeology Collections
+Archaeology collections

 The MSU Museum’s archaeological collection, consisting of well over a million artifacts, emphasizes Michigan archaeology, with a geographic focus on the Lower Peninsula and the pre-contact eastern Upper Peninsula.
 This includes a robust assemblage from the Saginaw Basin, Traverse Corridor, and eastern Upper Peninsula of Native American artifacts, as well as historical fort site collections from Michigan’s early colonial history.
 Noteworthy sites from the MSU campus, such as Saint’s Rest, are also included.
-The archaeology collections are jointly managed and cursated by the MSU Department of Anthropology and the MSU Museum.
+The archaeology collections are jointly managed and curated by the MSU Department of Anthropology and the MSU Museum.

 Exhibitions

-The museum hosts exhibitions to highlight the collections and complementary programs and works some rotating some permanent spread over the three floors of the museum.
+The museum hosts a mixture of temporary and semi-permanent exhibitions spread over the three publicly-accessible floors of the museum.